Waynes-Wu/trojanstar_assessment/readme.md

 #### terminal 1
 run `cd .\recipebook\`
 followed by `docker-compose up --build` (make sure you have docker/docker desktop up).
 This will run and install necessary modules for backend and database.
-Let it run for a bit and do not touch this, once it stops printing move onto the next step
+Let it run for a bit and do not touch this, once it stops printing move onto the next step (or once it displays "This is an informational message only; no user action is required.  ")

 #### terminal 2
 run `docker ps -a` and confirm that it has the same name